 Port number Description Component 32768 and 32768 is used by the NFS layer within dCache which is based upon rpc.
 This service is essential for rpc.
-NFS 1939 and 33808 is used by portmapper which is al- so involved in the rpc dependen- cies of dCache. portmap 34075 is for postmaster listening to re- quests for the PostgreSQL data- base for dCache database func- tionality.
+NFS 1939 and 33808 is used by portmapper which is also involved in the rpc depen- dencies of dCache. portmap 34075 is for postmaster listening to re- quests for the PostgreSQL data- base for dCache database func- tionality.
 Outbound for SRM, PnfsDomain, dCacheDomain and doors; in- bound for PostgreSQL server.
 33823 is used for internal dCache com- munication.
-By default: outbound for all com- ponents, inbound for dCache do- main.
+By default: outbound for all components, inbound for dCache domain.
 8443 is the SRM port.
-See Chapter 14, dCache Storage Resource Manag- er Inbound for SRM 2288 is used by the web interface to dCache.
+See Chapter 13, dCache Storage Resource Man- ager Inbound for SRM 2288 is used by the web interface to dCache.
 Inbound for httpdDomain 22223 is used for the dCache admin in- terface.
-See the section called "The Admin Interface" Inbound for adminDomain 22125 is used for the dCache dCap pro- tocol.
-Inbound for dCap door 22128 is used for the dCache GSIdCap.
-Inbound for GSIdCap door tertiary storage system 🧳 system.
-Each dCache pool will w completely written to the pool (if tertiary storage system is not pa ores data and is connected to the dCache write files to it as soon as they have been f the pool is not configured as a LFS ).
-The art of dCache.
-However, it is possible to a s tertiary storage system to dCache via tape backend A tertiary storage system which stores data on magnetic tapes.
-Hierarchical Storage Manag- er (HSM) See tertiary storage system.
-OUTDATE HSM Type tem.
-The choice of the HSM typ ected to dCache as a tertiary storage sys - be influences the communication between there are osm and enstore. osm is used Large File Store (LFS) filesystem independent to, or in dCache is acting as an LFS, files volving any HSM system.
-Whether a dCache instance provi pools configured to do so.
-The L for a dCache instance that is acting as a cooperation with, an HSM system.
-When s may be stored and later read without in- ides an LFS depends on whether there are EFS option, specified for each pool within how that pool should behave.
-This option none the pool does not contribute to any LFS capacity.
-All newly written files are regarded precious and sent to the HSM backend. precious Newly create files are regarded as precious but are not scheduled for the HSM store procedure.
-Consequently, these file will only disappear from the pool when deleted in the namespace . volatile (or transient) Newly create files are regarded cached and are not scheduled for the HSM store procedure.
-Though they will never be stored on tape, these file are part of the aging procedure and will be removed as soon as new space is needed.
+See the section called "The Admin Interface" Inbound for adminDomain 22125 is used for the dCache dCap protocol.
+Inbound for dCap door 22128 is used for the dCache GSId- Cap.
+Inbound for GSIdCap door

-Chapter 30.
+Chapter 29.
 Glossary